jonathansada/Fake_News_Classifier/README.md

 - `testing_data.csv`: Dataset to provide the answer of the exercise.
 It contains all labels set as 2.
 The purpose of the exercise is to replace them by 0 (fake) or 1 (real) according to the model predictions.

 ## Result and Conclusions
-All the project is documented the `fake_news_classifier.ipynb` file.

-A review of of the project at the presentation `FakeNewsClassifier.pdf` including the answer to the initial questions, implementationd details, obstacles and conclusions.
+The project is splitted in different files:
+- `fake_news_classifier.ipynb`: Contains the step by step of the Machine Learning model creation and comparission (requires and environment with `requirements-notebook.txt` installed).
+- `fine_tuning.py` and `fine-tuning-bert.py`: Trains a fine-tuned model based on bert and takes predictions (requires and environment with `requirements-fine_tuning.txt` installed)

+The file `FakeNewsClassifier.pdf` contains the presentation, technologies used, model comparission, fine-tuned models details and results.

 The folder output contains csv with some of the results of the different secctions of the exercise and the final answer of the exercise:
 - `improve_pred_results.csv`: Contains the metrcis for training and test for all the combinations of classifiers and vectorizers tested.